-Retreaver uses webhooks to transfer data for third party platforms.
-Webhooks are used to interact with various tools that can help process and utilize your caller data to create an effective caller experience.
+Retreaver uses webhooks for transferring data to third party platforms.
+Webhooks are used to interact with various tools that can help process and utilize your caller data to create effective caller experiences.

 There are 2 main types of webhooks inside of Retreaver:

 - Publisher Postback